Supervised by: Resident Director, College Preparation Program (CPP)

 Time Commitment: Residential, Full-time

-The Northwestern College Preparation Program (CPP) offers academically advanced high school students from across the US and abroad the opportunity to enroll in one of three academic program options: undergraduate courses for credit, noncredit IN FOCUS seminars, or an English language and cultural program designed for international students (EducationUSA Academy).
+Program Description: The Northwestern College Preparation Program (CPP) offers academically advanced high school students from across the US and abroad the opportunity to enroll in one of three academic program options: undergraduate courses for credit, noncredit IN FOCUS seminars, or an English language and cultural program designed for international students (EducationUSA Academy).
 Participants experience college life and academics in a safe and supportive environment, which prepares them for success in their first years of college.
 As either residents or commuters, CPP students may take a variety of 100- and 200-level Northwestern courses to earn college credit, which may be transferred to the university in which they ultimately enroll.
-Our IN FOCUS seminars are small, discussion-based non-credit courses offered in special topics, including Art & Culture, Bioethics, Bioscience, Cosmology, Fiction Writing, Critical Thinking, Global Health, Global Justice, Legal Interpretation, Medicine, Social Media, Writing for College Success, and English language instruction for international students.
+Our InFocus seminars are small, discussion-based noncredit courses offered in special topics including: Crime, Crisis, and Genocide, Legal Interpretation and Communication, Life, Death, and Just in Health Care HIV and Aids, Writing for College Success, Insight Into Medicine, Misinformation and Public Opinion, Social Justice, How to think like a Scientist, and Women in STEM.
 Seminars are taught by Northwestern faculty with assistance of a designated CPP Resident Adviser/Teaching Assistant.

-- Serve as Resident Advisors in active, engaged support of the CPP community;
+Serve as Resident Advisor in active, engaged support of the CPP community;

 RA/TAs live on campus in the program’s residence hall and are expected to be engaging, visible, and accessible to students and the program throughout the summer.
 RA/TAs will be responsible for regularly checking in with an assigned group of students.
 They will also create, coordinate, and implement extracurricular activities and supervise students at those and other program-related activities.
 The Lead RA reports directly to the Resident Director and receives further supervision from the Director of Summer Session as needed.